TBXark/telegram-bot-api-types/README.md

 ```

 You don't need to implement the methods one by one, you can use the `Proxy` object to create a client that automatically calls the methods.

+## Known Issues

+- Missing return type for methods, Maybe in the future, I will add return types for methods by parsing the official documentation with a ChatGPT.

 ## License